 Step 2: Create a name

-Step 3: Register as a business with your local government
+Step 3: Register as a business

-Step 4: Open up a business banking account
+Step 4: Open a bank account

 Step 5: Choose a PRO and submit your application as a publisher